mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - Weather that others would consider merely chilly is, to you, sweltering.
 You can [Only Live in the Cold].
-- You aren’t just cold to the touch; you bring the temperature down all around you, whether you like it or not.
-You don’t mind it, but you are [Always Freezing].
+- You aren't just cold to the touch; you bring the temperature down all around you, whether you like it or not.
+You don't mind it, but you are [Always Freezing].

 ### Collateral Damage Effects

 **Blizzard:** You can dial down the temperature so quickly that snow forms in your zone and every adjacent zone.
-You can move through the snow without a problem, but to everyone else it’s a Fair (+2) obstacle that persists until the end of the scene.
+You can move through the snow without a problem, but to everyone else it's a Fair (+2) obstacle that persists until the end of the scene.

 ## Shadow Projection

 You can surround yourself with shadows and use them to fuel your powers.
-It doesn’t actually make sense as far as physics is concerned, but it works for you.
+It doesn't actually make sense as far as physics is concerned, but it works for you.

 **Basic Shadow Projection:** Your power is expressed in the creation and manipulation of shadows; whenever you use your power, you create swathes of living darkness.